You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 This only applies if your LLC was formed in another state and is now expanding into Rhode Island.
 Does this describe your business?
 If so, don’t worry about the Articles of Organization.
 Instead, you’ll need to file an “Application for Registration.”

 All foreign business entities are required to foreign qualify in Rhode Island, or they could incur some pretty severe penalties.
 Stay in the Department of State’s good graces by downloading an Application for Registration, filling it out, and mailing it in with a $150 filing fee.
+Unlike the Articles of Organization, there is no online filing option available for the Application for Registration.
 Similar to the Articles of Organization, this is a one-time filing and fee, so after it’s accepted, you can forget about paying it again.

 LLC Annual Fees